bsmith89/Smith2022-UCFMT/doc/submission.md

 ---
 title: |
-    Strain-resolved analysis in a randomized trial of antibiotic pretreatment and maintenance dose delivery mode for fecal microbiota transplant for ulcerative colitis
+    Strain-resolved analysis in a randomized trial of antibiotic pretreatment and maintenance dose delivery mode with fecal microbiota transplant for ulcerative colitis
 author:
     -  Byron J. Smith ^A,B^
     -  Yvette Piceno ^C^